k4scripts/k4obfuscator-doc/docs/tutorial-macros/intro.md

 Macros allow you to directly interact with the obfuscation process enhanching protection and obfuscation level.

 ### ⚠️ Macros Limitations
-**Currently you can not assign macros to variables**, as this operation isn't supported by the obfuscator.
+**Currently you can not assign some macros to variables**, as this operation isn't supported by the obfuscator.
 :::info
-We are working on a solution to allow this feature, as a simple wrapper around some macros can solve this problem.
+We are working on a solution to allow this feature, as a simple wrapper around some macros can solve the problem.
 :::

 ### 📦 Universal Macros Support